![]() |

 around 1840.
 City directories show that

-carved and laminated rosewood Rococo Revival parlor suites for clients in
+carved laminated rosewood Rococo Revival parlor suites for clients in

 various parts of the United States.
 Belter